Dear Angel Mama,

 I know it seems impossible some days, especially in the beginning but as one grieving mama to another, please know that you will survive.
 I remember those early days and gritting my teeth when someone said those words, but when a bereaved mother told me I would survive, I could see she spoke from her heart and with experience and I started to believe her words.
 I could see the journey in her eyes and hear it in her words.
 That's when I believed it was possible.

 Three weeks after my daughter Katie died in a car accident, I saw the living proof that surviving child loss is possible.

 That moment was such a gift for me.
-I realized that I could learn to carry my grief, slowly move forward, and figure out my new normal.
+I realized that I could learn to carry my grief, continue to be a mother for my teenaged son, learn to live again and ultimately figure out my new normal.
 These moms gave me hope and inspiration.

 The fact that you keep standing up, regardless of how many times you fall down means that you can keep getting up.

-Our grief will always be the same.
+Our grief will always be with us.
 It never goes away.
 But life has a way of growing around our grief, allowing us to find peace and survive.
 With time comes strength and knowledge.

 The other thing I realized at that gathering was that I was not alone.
 This group of incredible women and I shared a horrible reality: we had lost a child.
 Prior to meeting this group, I had felt so alone, even in a room filled with people.
 I felt no one else could possibly know the pain of child loss.

 Now I know that I am not alone, and neither are you, Angel Mama.

 Sending love and light,